Indoor Air Quality

 Radon is a radioactive gas that is formed in the soil.
 It can enter indoors through cracks and openings in floors and walls that are in contact with the ground.
 Radon is a colorless and odorless gas found in homes.
 Radon is the leading cause of lung cancer among nonsmokers, and the second leading cause of lung cancer overall.

 Read more about Radon from the Environmental Protection Agency.

 Test your home with a do-it-yourself radon kit.
-If the test result indicates you should fix, call a qualified radon mitigation specialist.
+If the test result indicates you have elevated radon, call a qualified radon mitigation specialist.
 Ask your builder about including radon-reducing features in your new home at the time of construction.

 Secondhand smoke is a mixture of the smoke given off by the burning of tobacco products, such as cigarettes, cigars or pipes and the smoke exhaled by smokers.
 Secondhand smoke is also called environmental tobacco smoke (ETS).
 Exposure to secondhand smoke is sometimes called involuntary or passive smoking.
 It can cause cancer and serious respiratory illnesses.
 Children are especially vulnerable to secondhand smoke.
 It can cause or worsen asthma symptoms and is linked to increased risks of ear infections and Sudden Infant Death Syndrome (SIDS).